AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 [iwd]# station wlan0 scan
 [iwd]# station wlan0 get-networks
 ```
-6. Connect your device to the target network (change `WiFi-SSID` to your network), and insert passphrase.
+6. Connect your device to the target network (replace `WiFi-SSID` with your target network), then enter passphrase.
 ```
 [iwd]# station wlan0 connect Wifi-SSID
 ```